mfumagalli/ngsPopGen/README.md

     -nind: number of individuals
     -nsites: total number of sites; in case of a site subset this is the upper limit
     -firstbase: in case of a site subset, this is the lower limit
-    -islog: boolean, are postfiles in -log? keep 1
     -iswin: if set to 1, chuncks are considered non-overlapping sliding-windows
     -outfile: name of output file
     -block_size: number of sites in each chunk (for memory reasons)